Before you read our Easy Press review, please note:

 But that wasn’t the only big announcement.

-The Cricut Easy Press was also introduced — and it promises to be the next big thing to hit the heat press industry.
+The Cricut Easy Press (available now on Amazon) was also introduced — and it promises to be the next big thing to hit the heat press industry.

 It’s not yet available for sale — but we’ve compiled this introductory guide to the product so you can be prepared when it finally does go on sale.